TechDocsStudio/biel-docs/docs/installation/antora.md

     Replace `<YOUR_PROJECT_ID>` with your project's ID from the [Biel.ai dashboard](../quickstart.md#2-create-a-project).

-1. Build the project:
+1. Build and verify your project:

-    * If you're using a custom UI, make sure to re-bundle it and then run the Antora command to build your project.
+    * Re-bundle your custom UI and run the Antora build command.
-    * If you cloned the default UI, you'd have to integrate it as a local UI and then run Antora with the `--ui-bundle-url` flag to point to your modified local UI bundle.
+    * If using the default UI, you'd have to integrate it as a local UI and then run Antora with the `--ui-bundle-url` flag to point to your modified local UI bundle.

-1. Once it builds successfully, verify that the chatbot appears and functions correctly on your site.
+1. Once built, ensure the chatbot is functioning correctly on your site.

 ## Next steps